bernard-giroux/pymmr/README.md

-# mmr
+# pymmr
-Code for magnetometric resistivity data inversion
+Code for magnetometric resistivity data inversion in python